HaftIsntHere/SearchBuddy/README.md

 - Save searched webpages in 1 click!
 - See into webpages before opening them!
 - Blacklist / Whitelist certain websites you want the plugin to work in (if it breaks a certain website, or you only want it for google, etc...)
-- Port to FireFox
+- Supports both FireFox (FireFox and Zen) and Chromium-based browsers (Chrome, Brave, Edge etc..)
-- Customize preview window
+- You can set the x, y, width and height offset of the preview window (minus values work too).
+The offset is in `px` units

 ## TODO